MicrosoftDocs/azure-ai-docs/articles/ai-services/content-safety/how-to/containers/install-run-container.md

 The table below presents the requests per second (RPS) and latency metrics obtained when the containers were tested on a single-node GPU configuration using NVIDIA's T4 and A100 GPUs.

-Note that even with identical GPUs, performance can fluctuate based on the GPU load and the specific configuration of the environment.
+Even with identical GPUs, performance can fluctuate based on the GPU load and the specific configuration of the environment.
 The benchmark data we provide should be used as a reference point when considering the deployment of content safety containers in your environment.
 For the most accurate assessment, we recommend conducting tests within your specific environment.

 **[to-do] make below two table inline sections, one for text one for image.**